javieb5186/discord-website-clone/README.md

 A responsive, animated clone of the Discord **marketing website** (not the app), built with [Next.js](https://nextjs.org/) and [MUI](https://mui.com/).
 This project showcases complex CSS implementation, depth layering with smart z-indexing, smooth scroll-based animations, video integration, and mobile responsiveness.

+## Disclaimer

+> This project is for educational purposes only.
+> Please support the original Discord website at [offerup.com](https://offerup.com/).

 ## Purpose

 The main purpose of this project was to explore complex, beautiful CSS patterns I hadn’t worked with before.